piersrueb/gridCalc/readme.md

 </div>

 ```
 Most conventional CSS grid frameworks use the traditional 12 column layout.
 To use gridCalc in this way simply change the ``` $cols ```  variable to 12 and you're on your way.
-HTML examples below:
+HTML example below:

 ``` html
 <div class="row">